webplatform/docs/css/properties/orphans/index.md

 {{Page_Title}}
 {{Flags
-|High-level issues=Missing Relevant Sections, Needs Topics, Data Not Semantic, Unreviewed Import
+|High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic, Unreviewed Import
 |Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices
+|Checked_Out=No
 }}
 {{Standardization_Status}}
 {{API_Name}}
-{{Summary_Section}}
+{{Summary_Section|The orphans CSS property refers to the minimum number of lines in a block container that must be left at the bottom of the page.
+This property is normally used to control how page breaks occur.}}
 {{CSS Property
-|Initial value=0
+|Initial value=2
 |Applies to=All elements
-|Inherited=No
+|Inherited=Yes
 |Media=visual
+|Computed value=As specified
 |Animatable=No
 |Values={{CSS Property Value
 |Data Type=integer
+|Description=Only positive values are allowed.
-|Description=A '''String''' that specifies or receives
-the minimum number of lines to print at the bottom of a page.
+A '''String''' that specifies or receives the minimum number of lines to print at the bottom of a page.
+}}{{CSS Property Value
+|Data Type=inherit
+|Description=Takes the same specified value as the property for the element's parent.
 }}
 }}
 {{Examples_Section